erichthen/kbtsupport/README.md

 - appointment reminder function
 - when client cancels or reschedules, available slots must be updated to accomidate the opening
 - invoice sending (parents invoice goes away for the month when invoice is sent, also resets at beginning of each new month)

+### hosting and transitioning
 - Once deployed, change instances of your email to mothers
+- create her an app password, test thoroughly